Sample Education Undergraduate Reflective Report

 Besides having a supportive workplace, I also have a supportive husband who gives me the space to complete my studies.
 Lastly, I am fortunate to get student loans to pursue an education that will enhance my growth as a working professional.

-Currently, the greatest challenge that I face in thriving in my career is my financial situation.
-Although student loans make it possible for me to pursue my educational goals, they also create a financial strain on my family.
+Currently, the most significant challenge that I face in thriving in my career is my financial situation.
+Although student loans make it possible for me to pursue my educational goals, they also strain my family financially.

 This strain has me working a second job as a research assistant within a cognitive research laboratory so that I may begin paying off the loans.